Many of the animals at CLIMATES-Rescue are available for adoption immediately! Check out our adoptable animals:

 - Step 5 – Pick up the animal.
 Arrangements must be made to pick up your new family member within 1-2 weeks in most cases.
 We can assist with transportation arrangements (additional fees may apply).

-With some breeds, you may be required to provide proof of medical coverage or a vet visit within 30 days of adoption.
+With most breeds/species, you will be required to provide proof of medical coverage or a vet visit within 14 days of adoption.
 You get a properly-sized enclosure (tank, cage, etc.) with every adoption, and we’ll send you home with full care instruction.

 Here are some FAQs About Our Adoption Process: